Ahmed1282/Decentralized-Cafeteria-Shopping-System/README.md

 ## Troubleshooting

-- If you encounter any issues, make sure all prerequisites are correctly installed and your Ganache instance is running.
+- If you encounter any issues, make sure all prerequisites are correctly installed, your Ganache instance is running, and you are using two separate terminals as instructed.